ctwiebe23/kera/README.md

 ##collection{{ body for each collection member }}
 ```

-In a collection body, the "scope" that contains available keys is not the
+In a collection body, the "scope" that contains available keys now includes the
-original data, but rather the keys nested inside the collection key.
-This
+keys nested within the collection key (when names conflict, the child keys
-is easier shown than explained:
+override the parent keys).
+This is easier shown than explained:

 ```yaml
 table: Person